sarkershantonu/Bug-Storing-WS/README.md

 mvn spring-boot:run

-# Deploy and run from jad
+# Deploy and run from JAR
 mvn clean package

 => this will generate a Jar file in target folder.
 The name of the jar file will be "spring-boot-webservice-1.0.SNAPSHOT.jar"